Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

 #### M2
 Wireless Communication: The sensor shall communicate with the server wirelessly.

- - This measure of success has been met because, despite the low range of the LoRaWAN network, data is still transmitted effectively to the cloud server.
+ - This measure of success has been met and exceeded because the extreme range of LoRaWAN is much greater than what was initially required.
+Initially, we just needed something that could reach from the Capstone Lab to the parking lot outside.

 #### M3
 Local Space Availability Retention: **No longer relevant:** The sensor shall track the number of vehicles in a parking lot locally.